CtrlK

 Completeness

-Describes what it does (create docs, generate SDKs, build portals) but completely lacks any 'Use when...' clause or explicit trigger guidance for when Claude should select this skill.
+Describes what it does (create docs, generate SDKs, build portals) but completely lacks a 'Use when...' clause or any explicit trigger guidance for when Claude should select this skill.
 Per rubric guidelines, missing 'Use when' caps completeness at 2, and the 'what' is also somewhat vague, so this scores a 1.

 1 / 3